Falconul/Restaurant/README.md

 4.Project

 I worked with my coursemate on this project.
-We did my best in this project.
+We did our best in this project.
 I tried to learn Js and improve my knowledge.